awsdocs/amazon-emr-release-guide/doc_source/emr-hudi-work-with-dataset.md

 ------
 #### [ spark\-submit ]

-To submit a Spark application that uses Hudi, make sure to pass the following parameters to spark\-submit\.
+To submit a Spark application that uses Hudi, make sure to pass the following parameters to `spark-submit`\.

 ```
 spark-submit \